 The question "why look to retire in Europe" is very easily answered by another question?

-"What else could you desire more than Europe has to offer"? when it has amongst many other attractions;
+"What else could you desire more than Europe has to offer"? when it has so many attractions;

 Add to that the smells and sights and tastes of Europe: the whiff of fresh Italian espresso, the aroma of freshly baked pizza, rich Swiss chocolate and fresh bread and artistic pastries of France.
 Red wine from France.
 The fresh vegetables at the weekday market.
 Paella from Spain.
 Tangy, spicy Portuguese chorizo.